Well5a/monitoring-todolist/README.md

 * implemented monitoring tool chain with micrometer, prometheus and grafana
 * implemented InspectIT Ocelot for metric collection and exposure
 * added Kubernetes config files
+* added azure scripts to create azure resources and deploy the application
+* pushed app to Dockerhub

 ## Build the app
 ```